AguaClara/Textbook/Flocculation/Floc_Design.rst

 Introduction to Hydraulic Flocculation
 ======================================

 The reason that flocculation is widely used in water treatment is because of sedimentation.
 Sedimentation is the process that actually removes particles like clay, dirt, organic matter, and bacteria from water.
-As you learned in the previous chapter on Rapid Mix ***(DOUBLE CHECK THAT THIS IS IN RAPID MIX ONCE RAPID MIX IS WRITTEN)***, sedimentation is the process of particles ‘falling’ out of water due to density stratification, and its governing equation is:
+As you learned in the
+:ref:`introduction on treatment trains <heading_Treatment_Trains>`, sedimentation is the process of particles ‘falling’ because they have a higher density then the water, and its governing equation is:

 .. math:: \bar v_t = \frac{D_{particle}^2 g}{18 \nu} \frac{\rho_p - \rho_w}{\rho_w}